 The most proven way to stay healthy and prevent STD infection is to practice safe sex, abstinence, use of condoms during all sexual contact, maintaining an exclusive sexual relationship with only one partner, and not sharing needles.
 It is important to be tested and treated for STDs in a timely manner.
 If you think you have a STD, get tested.
 If you know you have a STD, get treated.

-Our STD/HIV clinic offers qualified Collin County residents, quality diagnostic services in compliance with federal and state regulations for the screening and diagnosis of sexually transmitted diseases.
+Our STD/HIV clinic offers eligible and uninsured Collin County residents, quality diagnostic services in compliance with federal and state regulations for the screening and diagnosis of sexually transmitted diseases.
 We offer testing for the following conditions:

 - Bacterial Vaginosis

 - HIV (Human Immunodeficiency Virus)

 - Herpes I and II, Hepatitis A, B, & C Screening, and HPV treatment * (Additional charges may apply)

 The base price for an STD office visit for eligible and uninsured residents of Collin County is $30*, which is non-refundable.
 This price includes meeting with a clinician for a consultation, and may also involve screening, diagnosis, referral, and counseling.
 Only certain conditions are treated at our clinic and additional fees may apply, depending on the condition and specific labs and/tests that are required.